Baltimore metropolitan area

-The Baltimore–Columbia–Towson Metropolitan Statistical Area, also known as Central Maryland, is a Metropolitan Statistical Area (MSA) in Maryland as defined by the United States Office of Management and Budget (OMB).
-As of the 2010 Census, the combined population of the seven counties is 2,710,489.
-The MSA has the fourth-highest median household income in the United States, at $66,970 in 2012.
+The Baltimore–Columbia–Towson Metropolitan Statistical Area, also known as Central Maryland, is a metropolitan statistical area (MSA) in Maryland as defined by the United States Office of Management and Budget (OMB).
+It is part of the larger Washington–Baltimore combined statistical area.
+As of 2022, the combined population of the seven counties is 2,985,871, making it the 20th-largest metropolitan statistical area in the nation.

+The area has the fourth-highest median household income in the United States, at $66,970 as of 2012.

 Composition

 The area includes the following counties: